 - Student Success

 - Teaching and Learning Effectiveness

 - Access and Growth

-- · Community, Economic & Workforce Development
+- Community, Economic & Workforce Development

 - Organizational Effectiveness

 The Strategic Educational Master Plan addresses how the college can best implement planned improvements based on the institutional resources, required and desired timeframes, and final recommendations and strategies, all in line with IVC's mission, vision, and values.
 Specific objectives were also identified under each of the five goals listed above.
-The plan may be found on our website at www.imperial.edu or the contacting the President's office at (760) 355-6219.
+The plan may be found on our website at www.imperial.edu.